Trump tells black lawmaker to clean up 'disgusting, rat and rodent infested' district

 “(T)he Border is clean, efficient & well run, just very crowded.
 Cumming District is a disgusting, rat and rodent infested mess.
 If he spent more time in Baltimore, maybe he could help clean up this very dangerous & filthy place,” he said.

-In a third tweet, Trump questioned why so much money was spent on Cummings’ district, which covers the downtown area of the city of Baltimore, about 40 miles (64 km) northeast of Washington, “when it is considered the worst run and most dangerous anywhere in the United States.”
+In another tweet, Trump questioned why so much money was spent on Cummings’ district, which covers the downtown area of the city of Baltimore, about 40 miles (64 km) northeast of Washington, “when it is considered the worst run and most dangerous anywhere in the United States.”

 “No human being would want to live there.
 Where is all this money going?
 How much is stolen?
 Investigate this corrupt mess immediately,” Trump wrote.